MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-308.md

 ---
 title: MR and Azure 308 - Cross-device notifications
-description: Azure Lab teaching how to implement Azure Notification Hubs, Azure Functions, Azure Storage and Tables, within a mixed reality Unity3D Application.
+description: Complete this course to learn how to implement Azure Notification Hubs, Azure Functions, and Azure Storage and Tables within a mixed reality application.
 author: drneil
 ms.author: v-arood
 ms.date: 05/18/2018